v6d-io/v6d/k8s/apis/k8s/v1alpha1/README.md

-Sidecar is the Schema for the sidecars API
+Sidecar is used for configuring and managing the vineyard sidecar container.

 _Appears in:_
 - [SidecarList](#sidecarlist)